Python Code Does Not Have to Be Slow!

 What a waste!

-This is possible right now with a little-used Python module that offers process-based concurrency (and is already installed on your system).
+This is possible right now with a lesser-known Python class that offers super-easy-to-use thread-based concurrency (and is already installed on your system).

 Concurrency is the Path to Faster Code